 This Plan and Proposal ("Proposal") will be a complete development of a serious business plan and investment proposal for a start-up business.
-This Proposal will include a complete document and presentation that will be made to the class at either various stages or in one complete presentation.
+This Proposal will include a complete document.
 This document is to be a serious Proposal for raising equity investment funds.
-Therefore, any information that you use that is proprietary for serious business intent should not be directly disclosed in the document nor presented.
+Therefore, any information that you use that is proprietary for serious business intent should not be directly disclosed in the document except for my eyes only.
 It can be referred to as available upon request upon execution of a non-disclosure agreement.
 Please do not attempt to develop this Plan at the "11th hour" as these Proposals take time to develop.
 An attempt to do a rush job on a Proposal will be obvious to investors, your peer audience and the professor, and will most likely raise no funds if such is the case.